FASTING

 Common triggers:

 Fasting should be consistent—not as a lifestyle of starvation, but a pattern of inward discipline.
 Weekly, monthly, or seasonal fasting renews the inward man and keeps our senses alert.
+Fasting proves that we lean wholeheartedly on the Provider and not the provision, on the Source and not resources.

 FINAL WORD